Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2131#issuecomment-2660681309) in [crewAIInc/crewAI] on 2025-02-15.
-  > *AI Summary: @Vidit-Ostwal has suggested sharing the entire code once, for better understanding and ease of implementation.
-They believe that providing the complete code snippet upfront will eliminate the need for users to piece together information from multiple sources.
-This approach simplifies the implementation process, allowing users to quickly grasp the functionality*
+  > *AI Summary: @Vidit-Ostwal has suggested that the entire code be shared once.
+This will allow reviewers to have a comprehensive understanding of the code's structure and functionality, enabling them to provide more informed feedback and identify potential areas for improvement.
+By sharing the complete code in one instance, it ensures that all*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2102#issuecomment-2659922689) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that the package should be updated.
-This suggestion is based on the observation that the session ends without issue for them.*
+  > *AI Summary: @Vidit-Ostwal has suggested trying to update the package as the session ends perfectly fine for them.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2659884693) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue faced by @ninad-opsverse might be specific to their case and could not be reproduced.
-They recommend checking the provided goals and description, or trying to obtain the output in a different format, such as JSON, to troubleshoot the issue.*
+  > *AI Summary: @Vidit-Ostwal has suggested that you re-examine the goals and description you have provided for the task.
+Additionally, they recommend trying to obtain the output in a different format, such as JSON, to see if that resolves the issue.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2123#issuecomment-2659864458) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that the user confirm if the file path where the crew is running is the same as the path in the terminal where `crewai reset-memories -a` is being executed.
-This verification is crucial to ensure the success of the `reset-memories` command.*
+  > *AI Summary: @Vidit-Ostwal has suggested confirming whether the file path in which your crew is running is the same as the path in the terminal where you are executing the `crewai reset-memories -a` command.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2653744764) in [crewAIInc/crewAI] on 2025-02-12.
-  > *AI Summary: @Vidit-Ostwal has suggested checking if the observed behavior is also appended to the Python output.*
+  > *AI Summary: @Vidit-Ostwal has suggested that it should be checked if the comment gets appended to the Python output.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/2071#issuecomment-2653722469) in [crewAIInc/crewAI] on 2025-02-12.
   > *AI Summary: @Vidit-Ostwal has suggested merging the current pull request.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2097#issuecomment-2651667767) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested incorporating a crew within a tool and some parent agents, with the tool having the capability to initiate a crew managed by a parent crew.
-This approach would involve nesting crews and agents in a hierarchical structure, allowing for more complex and structured agent-based simulations.*
+  > *AI Summary: @Vidit-Ostwal has suggested incorporating a crew within a tool, and introducing parent agents.
+The tool will have the ability to initiate a crew, which will be managed by a parent crew.
+This approach allows for a hierarchical structure, providing better control and coordination within the system.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2651664099) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested that instead of using a pre-computed or generalized manager, it would be more beneficial to have direct control over the manager.
-This would allow for more flexibility and customization in managing the system.*
+  > *AI Summary: @Vidit-Ostwal suggests that instead of using pre-computed or generalized managers, it's better to maintain control over the process.
+This allows for greater flexibility and customization, ensuring that specific requirements are met effectively.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2092#issuecomment-2651660502) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested that there may be a misunderstanding regarding the function of `human_input`. `human_input` is designed to prompt the user for feedback on the generated response after the task has been completed, asking the user to evaluate the response's quality.
-Incorporating additional context during the agent's request for input*
+  > *AI Summary: @Vidit-Ostwal has suggested clarifying the usage of `human_input`.
+The function is invoked after task execution and prompts for feedback on the generated response, rather than during execution to incorporate additional context.
+Instead, he recommends providing all necessary input during `crew.kickoff()`.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2650913664) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal suggests including context about agents and tools available to the manager LLM.
-However, they note the concern that adding a `manager_note` specifically for the manager LLM may not be ideal since it's an agent like any other internally.
-Additionally, @Vidit-Ostwal proposes exploring the possibility of having agents generate descriptions,*
+  > *AI Summary: @Vidit-Ostwal has suggested including context and information about the tools and agents used by the manager LLM.
+However, they express concern that adding a "manager_note" specifically for the manager LLM may not be appropriate since it is treated internally as an agent only.
+Instead, they propose allowing users to request*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2111) in [crewAIInc/crewAI]: [BUG] LiteLLM call fails, when `human_input` set to True (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested that the code snippet fails to work when running a crew with `human_input` set to True because the lite llm is not given the user role in the messages.
-They have suggested adding feedback in the user role to resolve the issue.
-The code snippet attempts to*
+  > *AI Summary: @Vidit-Ostwal has suggested that when running a crew with `human_input`, set to True, the lite llm is not given the user role in the messages, causing it to fail for any user input.
+To address this, feedback has been added in the user role.
+However, providing a more detailed solution*
 - Raised an [issue](https://github.com/BerriAI/litellm/issues/8467) in [BerriAI/litellm]: [Bug]: Support to Google AI Studio (2025-02-11).
-  > *AI Summary: @Vidit-Ostwal has suggested that an error is occurring when calling the `litellm` library with Google Studio API.
-The error indicates that the `contents` parameter in the `GenerateContentRequest` is not specified.
-The code provided uses the `completion` function from the `litellm` library, but does not include any content for the AI*
+  > *AI Summary: @Vidit-Ostwal has suggested that an error is encountered while calling litellm with Google Studio API.
+The error message indicates that the 'contents' field is not specified in the GenerateContentRequest. @Vidit-Ostwal has provided code that throws the error: ```python response = completion( model="gemini/gemini-1.5-pro", messages=[{'role': 'system', 'content': '...'}], api_key='' ) ``` To*
 - Raised an [issue](https://github.com/langfuse/langfuse/issues/5432) in [langfuse/langfuse]: bug: Running Langfuse Locally Dcoker (2025-02-08).
-  > *AI Summary: @Vidit-Ostwal has suggested the following changes to address the issue with port 9000 being used by a different process: - Investigate if port 9000 is used internally by langfuse within clickhouse migrations or other areas. - Provide guidance on all necessary port changes to resolve the conflict and enable langfuse*
+  > *AI Summary: @Vidit-Ostwal has suggested that there is a bug in the Langfuse software when setting it up using docker.
+The problem is that both ClickHouse and MinIO use port 9000, which can already be occupied by another system process.
+Changing this port doesn't help as it seems to be used internally*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2030) in [crewAIInc/crewAI]: Documentation Error in memory docs (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that in the sample code examples provided in the documentation, the embedder takes the input of `model` instead of `model_name`.
-This issue affects all the examples mentioned in the documentation: - https://docs.crewai.com/concepts/memory#using-azure-openai-embeddings - https://docs.crewai.com/concepts/memory#using-google-ai-embeddings - https://docs.crewai.com/concepts/memory#using-vertex-ai-embeddings - https://docs.crewai.com/concepts/memory#using-cohere-embeddings @Vidit-Ostwal has not provided any steps to reproduce, expected*
+  > *AI Summary: @Vidit-Ostwal has suggested that the input parameter for the embedder should be changed from `model_name` to `model` in the example code provided in the docs.
+This change is suggested for all the example code mentioned in the docs page, including those for Azure OpenAI Embeddings, Google AI Embeddings, Vertex AI*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/1984) in [crewAIInc/crewAI]: output_log_file should also suppport JSON format.
 (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested enhancing the output log file by adding a JSON format option.
-This is because the current .txt format is not easily parsable for analysis.
-By supporting JSON, it will facilitate further analysis of the log data.
-This proposed change also partially addresses issue #1970.
-Additionally, @Vidit-Ostwal expresses*
+  > *AI Summary: @Vidit-Ostwal has suggested adding a JSON logging format to the output_log_file.
+They believe this would improve the parsability and usefulness of the logs for analysis.
+They also mention that this would partially address issue #1970. @Vidit-Ostwal is willing to contribute a pull request to implement this change.*

 ## 🚀 Pull Requests
+- Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2155) in [crewAIInc/crewAI]: Fixed the issue 2123 around memory command with CLI (2025-02-17).
+  > *AI Summary: @Vidit-Ostwal has suggested resolving the issue #2123 by patching the `get_crew()` function to retrieve the correct object.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2112) in [crewAIInc/crewAI]: Added user message before calling litellm (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested that this change addresses issue #2111, and adds user messages that are formatted using the "feedback" function.
-This change resolves the problem previously identified in the issue, ensuring that user messages are correctly formatted and displayed.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue reported in #2111 by incorporating a formatted user message using the `feedback` function.
+This modification enhances the user experience by providing a more informative and structured message.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2071) in [crewAIInc/crewAI]: Added functionality to have any llm run test functionality (2025-02-09).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue brought up in #2067.
-This fix addresses the reported problem, ensuring that the affected functionality now operates correctly.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issues mentioned in #2067.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal has suggested fixes for the reset memories issue reported in #2023.
-To implement this, they propose:

-1. Eliminating the CLI command for resetting memories.
+  > *AI Summary: @Vidit-Ostwal has suggested fixing the reset memories issue mentioned in #2023.
+Additionally, they propose removing the CLI command for resetting memories and making documentation changes.
+However, they are seeking confirmation that this solution aligns before implementing these additional changes.*
-2. Modifying the documentation to reflect these changes.

-@Vidit-Ostwal is open to making these alterations, contingent upon their solution's alignment with the project's objectives.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested resolving the documentation issue reported in issue #2030.
-The details of this documentation issue have not been provided in this comment, so please refer to the linked issue for more context.*
+  > *AI Summary: @Vidit-Ostwal has addressed the documentation problem identified in issue #2030.
+This effectively solves the previously reported issue.*
-- Opened a [PR](https://github.com/crewAIInc/crewAI/pull/1985) in [crewAIInc/crewAI]: Added functionality to have json format as well for the logs (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding support to save logs as a JSON file.
-When initializing the crew, one can set output_log_file to True or provide a file name (e.g., "log.json") and enable save_as_json by setting it to True.
-The generated JSON file will contain an array of JSON events, facilitating easy*

 ## ⭐ Starred Repositories
 - Starred [bespokelabsai/curator](https://github.com/bespokelabsai/curator) on 2025-02-13.